unibo-lptsi-pss/pss-slides/lecture-markdown/content/07-git/_index.md

   * Unless there are changes that could get lost, *moves* `HEAD` to the provided `<tree-ish>`
   * Updates all tracked files to their version at the provided `<tree-ish>`

-The command can be used to selectively checkout a file from another revision:
+The command can be used to *selectively checkout a file from another revision*:
 * `git checkout <tree-ish> -- foo bar baz`
   * Restores the status of files `foo`, `bar`, and `baz` from commit `<tree-ish>`, and adds them to the stage (unless there are uncommitted changes that could be lost)
   * Note that `--` is surrounded by whitespaces, it is not a `--foo` option, it is just used as a separator between the `<tree-ish>` and the list of files